 And there was also a market for Wordsworth's poems.
 They were read by the traditional audience, the audience whose notions about poetry as a gentlemanly pursuit, Wordsworth himself so much despised.
 He tried very hard to change those notions.
 He wrote extensive notes to his poems, trying to show people how they should be read.
 He wrote endless prefaces and essays, trying to get people just to think about the value of poetry as something more than a mark of taste.

 I don't think that Blake ever realized how difficult his poetry must have seemed to his contemporaries, who were quite unprepared for poems so dense in meaning or so radical in concern.

-But even he was over-genuine.
+But even he was over-sanguine.
 Both he and Blake had endless faith in human possibility.
 They had an unshakeable conviction of what Wordsworth called "certain inherent and indestructible qualities of the human mind."
-They believed that people want to know themselves; want to understand their condition; want to enjoy sweet delight, and recognize it when they see it.
+They believed that people want to know themselves; ,"want to understand their condition; want to enjoy sweet delight, and recognize it when they see it.

 They believed that people - everybody - can feel deeply, and think hard.

 So do I.

 They believed that what they had to say was so important that people would work hard to get at their meaning and to understand it.